- About

 Why did you choose to come to SFU?

-I decided to choose SFU to pursue my dream of becoming a marine scientist due to its renowned experts in my field of study along with its location on the west coast.
+I chose SFU to pursue my dream of becoming a marine scientist due to its renowned experts in my field of study along with its location on the west coast.
 I connected with Dr. Tanya Brown and was fortunate enough to be offered a place in her lab studying marine mammal ecotoxicology.
 Tanya's enthusiasm and encouragement made her lab at SFU feel like the perfect fit for me on my academic journey.

 How would you describe your research or your program to a family member?